debiki/talkyard/docs/e2e-tests-readme.md

 (In Chrome, though, ``*.localhost` addresses seem to work fine by default.)

+### Invisible (headless) tests

+If you don't want browser windows to pop up when running the automatic tests, you can run the tests in invisible windows instead.
+So that you won't get distracted.

+On Linux, do this: (other platforms? no idea)

+    # Install X Virtual Frame Buffer.
+It can create invisible windows.
+    sudo apt-get install xvfb  # do once only.

+    # Start Selenium, via Xvbf, so the browsers Selenium will spawn, will be invisible.
+    # (Also, specify a not-super-small screen size, otherwise tests will fail.)
+    xvfb-run -s '-screen 0 1280x1024x8' node_modules/selenium-standalone/bin/selenium-standalone start

+    # Run some tests, e.g.:
+    scripts/wdio target/e2e/wdio.conf.js --skip3 --only create-site

 ### Typescript

 The tests are written in Typescript.
 When you run `docker-compose start` (see above), a Docker container